kurtekat/shaiya-episode-6/README.md

 ## Injection

+### Cheat Engine

 Cheat Engine isn't guaranteed to work for everyone.
-It's not an issue with the application or the libraries.
+I recommend using Cheat Engine 7.3 because users have reported issues with newer versions.

+### Imports

 The libraries have an export defined in the main headers.
+I recommend using [PE Bear](https://github.com/hasherezade/pe-bear) to add new imports.

 ## Data Execution Prevention (DEP)